sudoforge/bagger/README.md

 The example above will run `zip -rq` (recursive, quiet) on `/path/to/some/folder`, compressing it and its contents into a file called `newfile.zip`, which will be automatically placed inside the directory that it compressed.

+If you are _in_ the directory you wish to compress, you can simply type `bagger newfile .` - the period means "my current directory".

 _Note that bagger automatically adds the `.zip` extension - avoid typing it in when running the command!_

 ##baggerignore